morekoya/design-patterns/README.md

 1. ### Abstract_factory
+ ### Abstract_factory
  The following steps are required in building a Jungle

     a.
 Number of animals
     b.
 Jungle Organism Factory

   the above processes can easily be accomplished via `jungle = Habitat.new(JungleOrganismFactory.new, number_of_animals: 2)`